-BBC America’s critical and fan darling Killing Eve is returning for a third season!
+BBC America’s critical and fan darling Killing Eve has returned for a third season!
 Of course, there wasn’t even time for doubt, since the Killing Eve Season 3 announcement was made in April at the AMC Networks Summit (BBC America is co-owned by AMC and BBC Studios), only one day after the second season premiere.
 Interestingly enough, the network continued its preemptive renewal strategy in January 2020, giving an early order for Season 4!

 Sandra Oh, Jodie Comer, and Fiona Shaw star in the series that follows MI6 operative Eve (Oh) as she tracks psychopathic assassin Villanelle (Comer)—or is it the other way around?
 It is based on Luke Jennings’ Codename Villanelle book series.

-Killing Eve Season 3 Release Date
+Killing Eve Season 3 Review

 Killing Eve Season 3 Trailer

 The final Killing Eve season 3 trailer was intense to say the least.

 The trailers was preceded by an array of tone-setting teasers for Killing Eve Season 3.